-Commercial Uses Minimum Requirement Notes

-Eating and Drinking 1/100 sq. ft. of gross floor A minimum of 10 spaces required for

-Establishments area up to 6,000 sq. ft.
-1/75 stand alone use.

-sq. ft. of gross floor area

-over 6,000 sq. ft.
-No additional parking required if outdoor

-dining area comprises no more than 15

-percent of the interior gross floor area of

-the primary food service use; If outdoor

-dining area is over 15%, 1 space for every 60

-sq ft or 1 space for every 3 seats, whichever

-is greater.
+Commercial Uses Minimum Requirement Notes Eating and Drinking Establishments 1/100 sq. ft. of gross floor area up to 6,000 sq. ft.
+1/75 sq. ft. of gross floor area over 6,000 sq. ft.
+A minimum of 10 spaces required for stand-alone use.
+No additional parking required if outdoor dining area comprises no more than 15 percent of the interior gross floor area of the primary food service use; If outdoor dining area is over 15%, 1 space for every 60 sq ft or 1 space for every 3 seats, whichever is greater.
+Eating and drinking establishments within shopping centers of 25,000 square feet of building area or greater.
+1/225 sq. ft. of gross floor area up to 15% of the shopping center gross building square footage.
+Eating and drinking establishments within shopping centers of 25,000 square feet of building area or greater.